anonymousanemone/GraveCat-Quest/README.md

 multiple levels with increasing difficulty and a story-driven progression leading to a final boss battle against an ancient being summoned by the cat.
 The requirements will be fulfilled in the following way:

--Win/lose mechanic in every level due to Plague doctor and final boss -Plague doctor has pathfinding AI + procedural generation of levels -Game will include splash screen and multiple levels
+- Win/lose mechanic in every level due to Plague doctor and final boss
+- Plague doctor has pathfinding AI + procedural generation of levels
+- Game will include splash screen and multiple levels